syncfusion-content/blazor-docs/blazor/chart/axis-labels.md

 ## Line Break

-The `<br>` tag can used to separate the long axis label into multiple lines.
+The `<br>` tag can be used to separate the long axis label into multiple lines.

 ```cshtml